 This course is an accelerated ESL Level 5 and Level 6 Reading/Academic Listening and Speaking.
 This course focuses on reading comprehension and fluency for academic purposes.
 The emphasis is on responding to narrative and expository texts.
 Additionally, this course develops advanced level conversation and listening skills, utilizing academic contexts.
 The goals are to help students enhance their language proficiency in order to succeed at the college level.

-Prerequisite(s): ESL 047 and ESL 048, or ESL 087 and ESL 088, and permission of instructor
+Prerequisite(s): ESL 047 and ESL 048, or ESL 087 and ESL 088, and permission of instructor.

-Co-requisite(s): ESL 097 and ESL 099 6 lecture hours per week 6 credit hours
+Co-requisite(s): ESL 097 and ESL 099

 ESL 099 - Advanced ESL Individualized Language Learning